lynnfaraday/aresmush.com/_root/install-ares/next-steps.md

 title: Next Steps
 description:
 layout: install-ares
-prevstep: run-game
+prevstep: basic-config
 tags:
 - install
 - customization
 - headwiz
 ---

 Congratulations!
-Your AresMUSH game should now be up and running, and fully functional.
+Your AresMUSH game should now be up and running.

-Here are a few places you can go from here.
+Try connecting to it via your favorite MUSH client.
+Use the same hostname and port number you used in the server info configuration (e.g. mygame.somehost.com 4201).

+## Troubleshooting

+If you can't connect to the game, review the database.yml and server.yml files in `game/config` to ensure they're correct and check the log files in `game/log` for any error messages.
+If none of that helps, see [Getting Help](/feedback).

-## Headwiz Character
+## Default Characters

 Ares comes with a "headwiz" character, akin to the "God" character on Penn and Tiny.

     Username: Headwiz
     Password: change_me!

+There's also a "builder" character:

+    Username: Builder
+    Password: change_me!

+You can rename them if you like.

 ## Customization

 Ares works out of the box, but there's a lot you can customize to get things just the way you like.

-    TODO:  Reference proper tutorial

-## Handling Restarts

-You probably want to make sure your game restarts if the server ever reboots.
-See [Restart After Reboot](/manage/restart-after-reboot).
+See [Customizing AresMUSH](/customize-ares).